 Each time the church assembles, be it on Sundays or Wednesday evenings or during Gospel meetings, the faithful Gospel preachers who stand before us close their sermons with the Lord's invitation.
 This is not a "church ritual" or a "longstanding tradition" but is instead a most scriptural and fitting way to conclude a lesson from God's Word.

 The term, "Lord's invitation" is self-defined.
-It is an exhortation from a servant of God for all to come and partake of the Lord's blessings of forgiveness of sins by obeying the Gospel (Romans 10:17; John 8:24; Luke 13:3; Romans 10:10; I Peter 3:21) or, if already a Christian, by confessing, repenting and praying (Acts 8:22).
+It is an exhortation from a servant of God for all to come and partake of the Lord's blessings of forgiveness of sins by obeying the Gospel (Romans 10:17; John 8:24; Luke 13:3; Romans 10:10; 1 Peter 3:21) or, if already a Christian, by confessing, repenting, and praying (Acts 8:22).

-Jesus extended His invitation in Matthew 11:28-30: "Come unto me, all ye that labour and are heavy laden, and I will give you rest.
-Take my yoke upon you, and learn of me; for I am meek and lowly in heart: and ye shall find rest unto your souls.
-For my yoke is easy, and my burden is light."
+Jesus extended His invitation in Matthew 11:28-30: "Come to Me, all you who labor and are heavy laden, and I will give you rest.
+Take My yoke upon you and learn from Me, for I am gentle and lowly in heart, and you will find rest for your souls.
+For My yoke is easy and My burden is light."

 Peter offered the invitation at the conclusion of his inspired message in Acts 2.
-"Then Peter said unto them, Repent, and be baptized every one of you in the name of Jesus Christ for the remission of sins, and ye shall receive the gift of the Holy Ghost."
+"Then Peter said to them, Repent, and let every one of you be baptized in the name of Jesus Christ for the remission of sins; and you shall receive the gift of the Holy Spirit."
 (Acts 2:38).

-When Paul stood before king Agrippa he concluded his Gospel message by exhorting the Jewish leader, "King Agrippa, believest thou the prophets?
-I know that thou believest."
+When Paul stood before king Agrippa, he concluded his Gospel message by exhorting the Jewish leader, "King Agrippa, do you believe the prophets?
+I know that you do believe."
 (Acts 26:27).
-King Agrippa replied, "Almost thou persuadest me to be a Christian" or, as the American Standard version translates the verse, "With but little persuasion thou wouldest fain make me a Christian."
+King Agrippa replied, "You almost persuade me to become a Christian" or, as the American Standard version translates the verse, "With but little persuasion thou wouldest fain make me a Christian."
 (Acts 26:28).

 Let's fire up our imaginations one more time now.
 You're a person who has never heard God's truth but, out of curiosity, you come one day to worship with the Lord's church.
 You are impressed with the simplicity of the worship.
 You listen intently as the preacher delivers a powerful lesson about sin and its consequences.
 You are on the edge of your seat, ready for him to answer your burning question, "What must I do to be saved?"
 Then, without another word, the preacher steps down from the pulpit and people around you begin singing.
 The preacher saw you, a spiritually starving individual.
 He knew of the free gift of salvation (Romans 6:23) and how you could receive it, but he went away without having told you what to do to in order to obtain forgiveness of your sins!

 The Lord's invitation is such a vital element of a sound Gospel sermon.
 The man who stands before an audience to preach should be aware of the solemn responsibility and privilege it is to tell his listeners of God's plan of salvation.
 Those in the audience should be equally aware of the seriousness of this heavenly exhortation to obedience.
-It will be okay if we don't have our song books ready at the very moment the preacher invites us to stand and sing.
-Hold off on scraping the songbook out of its shelf until the last word of the invitation has been uttered.
 It will be okay if we don't put on our coats or organize our possessions until later.
 Listen to what's being said in the invitation.
 Even if you and I don't plan to respond publicly at that moment, our seeming lack of concern for this part of the lesson could very well disrupt the thoughts and discourage the hearts of those who would respond.

-"Preach the word; be instant in season, out of season; reprove, rebuke, exhort with all longsuffering and doctrine."
-(II Timothy 4:2).
+"Preach the word!
+Be ready in season and out of season.
+Convince, rebuke, exhort, with all longsuffering and teaching."
+(2 Timothy 4:2).